 When Were Ladders Invented?
 History of the Ladder

 Ladders have become a crucial part of our everyday lives.
-But unfortunately, their ease of use, accessibility, and intelligent design are taken for granted in the modern world.
+Unfortunately, their ease of use, accessibility, and intelligent design are taken for granted in the modern world.

 Have you ever wondered where and when this genius invention is rooted?
 While an Ohio carpenter named John H. Balsley is famously credited for the invention of the ladder, there’s more to this equipment’s history that you may know of.

-In fact, the ladders existence may even date back to the 25th century BC when the pyramids were built.
-So, if you’re interested in learning about the rich and long history of ladders, you’re at the right place.
+The ladders existence may even date back to the 25th century BC when the pyramids were built.
+So, if you are interested in learning about the rich and long history of ladders, you’re at the right place.

 When Were Ladders Invented?